-pg_basebackup pg_basebackup is used to take a base backup of a running lvorySQL database cluster.
-The backup is taken without affecting other clients of the database, and can be used both for point-in-time recovery and as the starting point for a log-shipping or streaming- replication standby server.pg_basebackup makes an exact copy of the database cluster's files, while making sure the server is put into and out of backup mode automatically.
-Backups are always taken of the entire database cluster; it is not possible to back up individual databases or database objects.
-For selective backups, another tool such as pg_dump must be used.The backup is made over a regular lvorySQL connection that uses the replication protocol.
-The connection must be made with a user ID that has REPLICATION permissions or is a superuser, and pg_hba.conf must permit the replication connection.
-The server must also be configured with max_wal_senders set high enough to provide at least one walsender for the backup plus one for WAL streaming (if used).There can be multiple pg_basebackup's running at the same time, but it is usually better from a performance point of view to take only one backup, and copy the result.pg_basebackup can make a base backup from not only a primary server but also a standby.
-To take a backup from a standby, set up the make a base backup from not only a primary server but also a standby.
-To take a backup pgbench pgbench is a simple program for running benchmark tests on IvorySQL.
+pg_basebackup pg_basebackup is used to take a

+base backup of a running lvorySQL

+database cluster.
+The backup is

+taken without affecting other

+clients of the database, and can be used both for point-in-time

+recovery and as the starting point

+for a log-shipping or streaming-

+replication standby

+server.pg_basebackup makes an

+exact copy of the database

+cluster's files, while making sure

+the server is put into and out of

+backup mode automatically.

+Backups are always taken of the

+entire database cluster; it is not

+possible to back up individual databases or database objects.
+For

+selective backups, another tool

+such as pg_dump must be

+used.The backup is made over a

+regular IvorySQL connection that

+uses the replication protocol.
+The

+connection must be made with a

+user ID that has REPLICATION

+permissions or is a superuser, and

+pg_hba.conf must permit the replication connection.
+The server

+must also be configured with

+max_wal_senders set high enough

+to provide at least one walsender

+for the backup plus one for WAL

+streaming (if used).There can be

+multiple pg_basebackup's

+running at the same time, but it is usually better from a

+performance point of view to

+take only one backup, and copy

+the result.pg_basebackup can

+make a base backup from not

+only a primary server but also

+a standby.
+To take a backup

+from a standby, set up the

+standby so that it can accept

+replication connections (that is, set 'max_wal_senders and

+hot_standby, and configure its

+pg_hba.conf appropriately).
+You

+will also need to enable

+full_page_writes on the primary.

+pgbench pgbench is a simple program for running benchmark tests on IvorySQL.
 It runs the same sequence of SQL commands over and over, possibly in multiple concurrent database sessions, and then calculates the average transaction rate (transactions per second).
 By default, pgbench tests a scenario that is loosely based on TPC-B, involving five SELECT , UPDATE , and INSERT commands per transaction.
-However, it is easy to test other cases by writing your own transaction script files. pg_config The pg_config utility prints configuration parameters of the currently installed version of lvorySQL.
-It is intended, for example, to be used by software packages that want to interface to lvorySQL to facilitate finding the required header files and libraries.
+However, it is easy to test other cases by writing your own transaction script files. pg_config The pg_config utility prints configuration parameters of the currently installed version of IvorySQL.
+It is intended, for example, to be used by software packages that want to interface to IvorySQL to facilitate finding the required header files and libraries.